Pontiac Mills

 Illustration of Pontiac Mills, J. D. Van Slyck, 1879

-The Knights’ building spree wasn’t just contained to the mill, either—they believed firmly that investing in their community was beneficial on all sides.
-By 1888 they had personally paid for the construction of the Pontiac Grammar School, the Pontiac Library, and the All Saints’ Episcopal church in the village.
-They worked with the Hartford Railroad Company to approve plans for a branch of the railway directly into Pontiac village and then paid for its construction, as well as a telegraph line from the village into Providence.
+The Knights’ building spree wasn’t just contained to the mill, either—they believed that investing in their community was beneficial on all sides.
+By 1888 they had personally paid for the construction of the Pontiac Grammar School, the Pontiac Library, and the All Saints’ Episcopal Church in the village.
+They worked with the Hartford Railroad Company to approve plans for a branch of the railway directly into Pontiac Village and then paid for its construction, as well as an early telegraph line from the village into Providence.

 Workers pose in front of the new train tracks in front of Building 3 circa 1900